 Assignment Description Word count Assessment Rhetorical Analysis For this assignment you will analyze a piece of professional writing in your major or field or work, describing the rhetorical strategies that were used by the author and how these strategies contributed to the purpose of the document.
-1500 Maximum 25 eligibility points DisciplineIn this assignment, you will write a report about working in your major field.
-This report will describe an interview you will have with a professional in your chosen field; you will also write about information you collect from at least two outside sources (articles), following appropriate citation and reference styles (APA or MLA).
-1500 Maximum 25 eligibility points Five Critical Reading Reflection JournalsThroughout the semester, you will read sections of a full-length work of fiction (The Alchemist) and respond to what you read in a series of reflective journals.
+Maximum 20 eligibility points Discipline Investigation Maximum 20 eligibility points Five Critical Reading Reflection Journals Throughout the semester, you will read sections of a full-length work of fiction (The Alchemist) and respond to what you read in a series of reflective journals.
 Most of these will be timed essays written in class.
 At the end of the semester, you will place all of these journals in your final portfolio.
-2000 Maximum 25 eligibility points Cover Letter This is a one paragraph letter to readers of your portfolio in which you explain which of the two above assignments (RA or DI) is your best work and why.
-200-30 0 Maximum 5 eligibility points
+2000 Maximum 20 eligibility points Cover Letter This is a one paragraph letter to readers of your portfolio in which you explain which of the two above assignments (RA or DI) is your best work and why.
+200-300 Maximum 5 eligibility points Homework, quizzes, & participation Discussion questions, workshops, participation in class and group activities.
+Maximum 35 eligibility points By the end of the 14th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F. Maximum 100 points; minimum 70 points Final Portfolio The portfolio must include the following: • The Portfolio Checklist initialed and signed by both student and instructor; • A clean, final draft of the cover letter - 200-300 words 3200 words of final, polishe d Scored according to the scoring rubric by two readers.
+Worth

-Homework, quizzes, & participation Discussion Questions checked, Canvas Discussions, participation in class/group discussion, final work on The Alchemist.
-By the end of the14th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F. Maximum 20 eligibility points Maximum 100 points; minimum 70 points Final Portfolio The portfolio must include the following: The Portfolio Checklist initialed and signed by both student and instructor; A clean, final draft of the cover letter - 200-300 words A final, clean copy of two main assignments comprised of at least 3000 words of revised, polished writing (see above); First and intermediate draft of each of the two main writing assignments which show instructor's comments and a rubric marked by the instructor; Five CRR journals, including two in-class, handwritten journals; The assignment sheets for all assignments; 3200 words of final, polishe d writing Scored according to the scoring rubric by two readers.
-Worth 70% of your grade.
+A final, clean copy of two main assignments comprised of at least 3000 words of revised, polished writing (see above); First and intermediate draft of each of the two main writing assignments which show instructor's and peer comments/reviews; Five in-class, handwritten journals with prompts; writing 70% of your grade.
 Final Exam An in-class, timed essay, common across all sections of 100A.
 500 words Scored according to the scoring rubric by two readers.
 Worth 30% of your grade.